What is a polar vortex?

 Cold snap to grip North America as Arctic air moves south

-As shown in the graphic below, some scientists theorize that cold air spills out of the weakened whirlpool above the Arctic.
+As shown in the graphic below, some scientists suggested that cold air spills out of the weakened whirlpool above the Arctic.
 The cold air then travels south across North America.
 The U.S. National Oceanic and Atmospheric Administration notes, however, that extreme winter weather is often influenced by a host of atmospheric factors.